"Hmmn, I wonder if I can flick this horseshoe off the end of my baton and get it round Karen's bassoon?"

 James Bond medley (arr.
 John Key)

-A Tribute to Henry Mancini (arr. ?)
+A Tribute to Henry Mancini (arr.
+John Key)

 ‘Gabriel’s Oboe’ - Theme from the Motion Picture 'The Mission'